wp-plugins/make-filename-lowercase/readme.txt

 * imageFile.JPG > imagefile.jpg
 * ETC > etc

-* Note: WordPress sets file extension to lowercase.
-This plugin does a strtolower on the filename.
+<em>Note: WordPress sets file extension to lowercase.
+This plugin does a strtolower on the filename.</em>

+<h4>More Information</h4>

+Visit the <a href="http://www.redbridgenet.com/">Red Bridge Internet</a> site for more information about <a href="http://www.redbridgenet.com/plugins/make-filename-lowercase/">Make Filename Lowercase</a> plugin.

 == Installation ==